A good Muslim needs to be educated

 In Islam, as in many other faiths, ignorance is considered to be unworthy of a follower of God.

-Ibn Mas`ud heard the Prophet (SWT) saying: “There is no envy except in two: a person whmo God has given wealth and he spends it in the right way, and a person whom Allah has given wisdom (i.e. religious knowledge) and he gives His decisions accordingly and teaches it to the others.”
+Ibn Mas`ud heard the Prophet (SWT) saying: “There is no envy except in two: a person whom God has given wealth and he spends it in the right way.
+And a person whom Allah has given wisdom (i.e. religious knowledge).
+And he gives His decisions accordingly and teaches it to the others.”
 Sahih al-Bukhari 1409.

 Indeed, religious and general education are the most important values – ones that should be preserved sacredly.
 The Prophet Muhammad (SAW) said: “The seeking of knowledge is obligatory for every Muslim.” – (Tirmidhi, Hadith 74).
 Nevertheless, this image is sometimes distorted in the minds of individuals.

-In the same year, a 10 year old girl named Malala Yousafzai, gave a speech in the city of Peshawar titled: “How dare the Taliban take away my basic right to education”.
-Few were those who dared oppose the Taliban at the time, so young Malala proceeded to post blogs for the BBC on the living conditions under the Taliban in the name of all those who didn’t have a voice.
+In the same year, a 10 year old girl named Malala Yousafzai.
+She gave a speech in the city of Peshawar titled: “How dare the Taliban take away my basic right to education”.
+Few were those who dared oppose the Taliban at the time.
+So young Malala proceeded to post blogs for the BBC on the living conditions under the Taliban in the name of all those who didn’t have a voice.

-In 2011, she was awarded Pakistan’s National Youth Peace Prize which soon turned out to be a double-edged sword.
+In 2011, she was awarded Pakistan’s National Youth Peace Prize.
+This soon turned out to be a double-edged sword.
 Following this award, she began to receive death-threats from the Taliban.

-Many around the world showed financial support for her critical condition and, after several months of hospital treatment, she was finally able resume lessons by 2013 in Birmingham.
+Many around the world showed financial support for her critical condition.
+And after several months of hospital treatment, she was finally able to resume lessons by 2013 in Birmingham.

 The following year in October 2014, she became the youngest person to receive the Nobel Peace Prize.